openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

       mountPath: "/usr/src/<vendor>-<internal>"
 ----------------------------- SNIP ---------------------------------
 ```
-The next section is used to tell DKMO where to find build artifacts from other drivers.
+The next section is used to tell SROv2 where to find build artifacts from other drivers.
 Some drivers need e.g. symbol information from kernel modules, header files or the complete driver sources to be built successfully.
 We are providing two ways for these artifacts to be consumed.
 (1) Some vendors expose the build artifacts in a hostPath.
 The DriverContainer with KVC needs a hook for preparing the sources, which means it would copy from sourcePath on the host to the destinationDir in the DriverContainer.
 (2) The other way to get build artifacts is to use an DriverContainer image that is already built do get the needed artifacts (We are assuming here that the vendor is not exposing any artifacts to the host).
 We can leverage those images in a multi-stage build for the DriverContainer.
 ```
 ----------------------------- SNIP ---------------------------------
   node: